build-week/hover-jet/readme.md

             * If ldconfig has the lib, but you still see the error, you must add `find_package(lib-name)` in the top-level CMake
         * If it's internal, try `git grep -rni "add_library(lib_name_I_expect_to_exist"` (With the closing parenthesis excluded)
         * If these are not the case, go find Jake, this is a bug

+* third_party/experiments does not contain a CMakeLists.txt file
+    * do `git submodule init; git submodule update`